 One of the unique aspects of registering a fictitious name in Alabama is that the name must be in use before reserving it.
 You can’t reserve a name before starting the business.

-After deciding on a name, you will want to download the Application to Register or Renew Trademark, Service Mark or Trade Name form from the Lands & Trademarks Department of Alabama Secretary of State.
-This is the same form you would use to file a Trademark of Service Mark.
+After deciding on a name, you will want to either file online or download and mail or submit in-person, the Application to Register or Renew Trademark, Service Mark, or Trade Name form from the Lands & Trademarks Department of Alabama Secretary of State.
+This is the same form you would use to file a Trademark or Service Mark.

 Questions on the form include: